coleifer/huey/docs/quickstart.rst

 cover the most common usage of the library.
 Detailed documentation can be found in the :ref:`API documentation <api>`.

-To follow along, make sure you have :ref:`huey installed <installation>`.

 Here is a simple example of a task that accepts two numbers and returns their
 sum: